 What is Residual Seal Force?

 The force applied to deform the stopper creates a reciprocal force in the stopper.
 Once the applied force is released from the crimped stopper the reciprocal force created by the deformed elastomer becomes the Residual Seal Force (RSF) of the package.
 Residual Seal Force, then, is the stress an elastomeric closure will continue to exert against the glass vial finish and the overseal after the capping operation is complete.

 The FDA recognizes the use of RSF as a predictor of seal integrity.

 The FDA in its Guidance for Industry Container and Closure System Integrity Testing in Lieu of Sterility Testing as a Component of the Stability Protocol for Sterile Products recognizes the usefulness of properly validated seal force testing.
 Most importantly, RSF is useful in the establishment, validation and control of capping machine settings.

 The residual seal force is measured by applying strain (compression) at a fixed rate to the cap/stopper/vial package and collecting strain (distance) vs. stress (force) data.
 This data is analyzed by a proprietary data analysis algorithm to determine the residual seal force.

-The measured residual seal force is displayed on an operator interface on the front of the instrument and is made available on a serial port for automatically placing the data in a spreadsheet on a computer.
+The measured residual seal force is displayed on an operator interface on the front of the instrument and is automatically stored in a secure SQL database.
+The display includes a graph of captured data and analysis data points.

 The residual seal force readings are completely objective (no operator subjectivity is involved in the measuring process) and consistent within +- 20%.